Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

-Today’s Heardle answer has been revealed and the answer of today’s (March 31) mystery song is courtesy of one of the most notorious hip hop duos, with today’s answer still played around the world today.
+Today’s (April 3) Heardle answer has been revealed and the mystery song is courtesy of one of the most famous musicians around - who endured a very public breakup with two of Canada’s biggest artists.

-The duo achieved both critical and commercial success from the mid-1990s to the early 2000s, helping to popularise Southern hip hop They also experimented with a diverse range of genres such as funk, psychedelia, jazz, and techno.
+The mystery songstress got her big break on children’s television programme, Barney, when she was just a child but really made a name for herself on a huge Disney show back in the late noughties, where she played a certain wizard named Alex - that’s all for clues!

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.